alfred1137/LE-Save-Manager/README.md

 ## Changelog

+**v2.2 (2025-08-26)** - Implement backup count and latest backup timestamp display in the Last Epoch save manager's main menu.
+Clarify instructions in the game launch section for better user guidance.

 **v2.1 (2025-08-25)** - ***FIRST COMMIT TO GITHUB*** This update added a "Backup Only" option for more flexibility and improved the menu flow.
 It also fixed critical bugs related to locale-specific timestamps and special character handling in the menu display, making the script significantly more robust.

 **v2.0 (2025-08-24)** - This major version introduced a true timestamped backup system to prevent overwriting old saves and a multi-option menu for better control.
 It also modernized the script by replacing `xcopy` with the more reliable `robocopy`, improved the save restore logic, and centralized configuration paths for easier setup.